thorvg/thorvg.swift/VIEWS_API_DOCUMENTATION.md

 swift test --destination 'platform=iOS Simulator'
 ```

-Or use Xcode's test runner for interactive testing with Previews.
+Or use Xcode's Canvas debugger for interactive testing with Previews.

 ---